excalibur1234/pacui/README.md

 ```
 pacli i cant
 ```
-Instead of a list of all available packages, it will display a much shorter filtered list.
-Simply select the "cantata" package and press ENTER.
+Instead of a list of all available packages, a much shorter filtered list is displayed.
+Simply select the "cantata" package and press ENTER in order to install it.

 Only "pacli h" works differently when called from the command line instead of pacli's UI: "pacli h" will show a very short overview of all available commands.